jbdelcuv/openenclave/docs/GettingStartedDocs/IntelSDKPortingGuideLinux.md

 ## Threading

-When the untrusted application ECALLS into an enclave, the untrusted Run-Time System (uRTS) binds the calling host thread to an enclave thread.
+When the untrusted application ECALLs into an enclave, the untrusted Run-Time System (uRTS) binds the calling host thread to an enclave thread.
 Host and enclave threads might be bound for the entire lifetime of the thread.
 In this mode, which corresponds to `<TCSPolicy>` 0, the thread-local data is